NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Focus on Links

-In order to identify the relationship between 2 entities, the user should include in the file of the child entity a reference to the parent submitter ID (called link).
+In order to identify the relationship between two entities, the user should include in the file of the child entity a reference to the parent submitter ID (called link).

 For example, a Demographic entity describes a Case entity.
 The user should define __cases.submitter_id__ in the Demographic file.